OUR THERAPIES

 An evaluation is the only method to receive a diagnosis.
 This can be given to anyone at any time.
 Adults and children are assessed using different tests.

-A neuropsychological evaluation is a evaluation of how one’s brain works, which provides information about one’s brain’s anatomical and functional integrity.
+A neuropsychological evaluation is an evaluation of how one’s brain works, which provides information about one’s brain’s anatomical and functional integrity.
 An interview and a battery of tests are part of the neuropsychological evaluation.
-Typically, the tests are done on pencil, paper or computer based format.
+Typically, the tests are done on pencil, paper or computer-based format.

 Psychological evaluation consists of clinical interviews and tests conducted by a Clinical Psychologist Consultant in order to collect information about your thoughts, feelings and behaviours.